lsst-sqre/sqr-041/index.rst

 Mitigations
 """""""""""

+- The impact of being able to bypass authentication once one already has aspect to a notebook is limited.
+  Most Science Platform services are likely to allow access to all authenticated users.
+  An attacker would be able to bypass quotas and access User Generated data that they should not have access to, but these are not high-value targets for most attackers.
+  The primary concern is therefore access to administrative interfaces.
 - Access to the notebook is protected by authentication.
   An attacker therefore first has to compromise a Science Platform user and then use their credentials to access the notebook, or trick a Science Platform user into running attacker code.
   However, as noted in :ref:`the summary <summary>`, it is inevitable that a Science Platform user will be compromised at some point during the project and an attacker will be able to gain notebook access.